MagdK/ask-nasa-javascript/README.md

-Astronomy picture of the day by using NASA API.
+JavaScript project.
+Astronomy picture of the day using NASA API.